 From the Theme for mobile browsers module, select Virtualmin Mobile Theme.

-Since the normal Webmin login page is not particularly friendly for mobile devices, you should change Force use of HTTP authentication? to Yes.
+Since the normal Webmin login page is not particularly friendly for mobile devices, you should change Force use of HTTP authentication?

 Finally, click Save.

 Once the theme is enabled, just go to the Virtualmin administration URL (like

 https://yourserver:10000/) using your mobile browser.
 As long as the browser's user agent is detected correctly, you should see a text-only page with links to list all servers, edit a specific server, manage system settings and so on.

 Unlike the regular framed theme, to manage a server you must first either select it from the List virtual servers page, or enter the domain name into the Edit server box.
 This will bring up a page with links for all the possible actions for that server, such as editing features, users, aliases, scripts and databases.

 The same theme that lets you access Virtualmin can also be used with the Usermin webmail interface on port 20000.
 However, this requires at least version 1.310 of Usermin and the 1.5 version of the mobile theme.

 The installation procedure is the same as the theme for Webmin, but the package is named

 usermin-virtual-server-mobile on Debian and Ubuntu.
 To enable it, use the Mobile Device Options page in the Usermin Configuration module, with the same selections.